Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 vector of covariances of residuals at the unvisited location.

-Ignoring the mixed component of the prediction variance in Eq.\@ref(eq:UKvar), one can also derive a simplified regression-kriging variance i.e. as a sum of the kriging variance and the standard error of estimating the regression mean:
+Ignoring the mixed component of the prediction variance in Eq.\@ref(eq:UKvar2), one can also derive a simplified regression-kriging variance i.e. as a sum of the kriging variance and the standard error of estimating the regression mean: